JcerelusDev/CanvasGameJs/README.md

 With canvasGameJs you have the advantage of writing fewer lines of code to get things done.

-It also supports (physic and collision detection) , you can build the entire game using only (canvasGameJs), because it is well documented.
+It also supports (gravity and collision detection) , you can build the entire game using only (canvasGameJs), because it is well documented.